-How One Twin Cities Gym is Clearing the Air
+How One Twin Cities Gym Is Clearing the Air

 The beige box in the corner, aka Iso-Aire, makes its gym debut at Defining You Pilates & Fitness in St. Paul.

-Going back to the gym has been ranked as one of the more dangerous activities on the COVID-19 risk spectrum, created by the Texas Medical Association.
-Sweat flying, open mouth breathing, and grunting in enclosed spaces with shared mats, weights, and other equipment for up to an hour.
-The few things riskier than an in-person sweat sesh include visiting movie theaters, amusement parks, and large concerts and sporting events—and top of the chart: going to the bar.
-Yet, here we are, heading in for our weekly yoga, spin, or barre class.
+Some gym-goers grabbed their mats and jumped right back into their familiar fitness haunts the minute Gov. Walz allowed reopening last month, while others continue to wait things out.
+Going to the gym has been ranked as one of the more dangerous activities on the COVID-19 risk spectrum, created by the Texas Medical Association.

-HIIT-ing up the gym may not be the safest activity in our changing times but Defining You Pilates & Fitness in St. Paul has a new air filtration system that’s designed to keep patrons safer by cleaning the air.
+While HIIT-ing up your fave fit center may not be the safest activity in our changing times, Defining You Pilates & Fitness installed a new air filtration system that’s designed to keep patrons safer by cleaning the air.
 (Yup, cleaning the air—the only surface we haven’t bleached.)

 When she opened the studio in 2012, Levi installed HEPA filtration units throughout to capture air particles, dust, and pollen, and reduce overall odors.